the-unsullied/react-fancy-button/README.md

 **role** {String}   aria role for button - defaults to 'button'

 **ariaLabel** {String}   aria-label for button - defaults to what prop.label is set to

+**allowMultiClick** {Boolean}   defaults to false.
+If true, it will allow onClick handler to be triggered even if the prop trigger is true

 ## Tests:
 To run the tests you can either run: